Monitor221hz/CommonLibSSE-NG-Template-Plugin/README.md

 # CommonLibSSE NG

 Because this uses [CommonLibSSE NG](https://github.com/CharmedBaryon/CommonLibSSE-NG), it supports Skyrim SE, AE, GOG, and VR.

+Hook IDs and offsets must still be found manually for each version.

 # Requirements